 - Research into the development of new treatments

 This may only take place when there is a clear legal basis to use this information.
 All these uses help to provide better health and care for you, your family and future generations.
 Confidential patient information about your health and care is only used like this where allowed by law.

 Most of the time, anonymised data is used for research and planning so that you cannot be identified in which case your confidential patient information isn’t needed.

 You have a choice about whether you want your confidential patient information to be used in this way.
 If you are happy with this use of information you do not need to do anything.
-If you do choose to opt out your confidential patient information will still be used to support your individual care.
-To find out more or to register your choice to opt out, please visit www.nhs.uk/your-nhs-data-matters.
-On this web page
+If you do choose to opt-out your confidential patient information will still be used to support your individual care.
+To find out more or to register your choice to opt-out, please visit www.nhs.uk/your-nhs-data-matters.
+On this web page you will:

 You can change your mind about your choice at any time.